Skip to content

 When asked to create a new PM skill, follow these steps:

-Accept the idea in either form: - Problem-first: "What PM problem does this skill solve?
-Who runs into this problem, and what do they currently produce (or fail to produce)?" - Skill-first: "Describe the skill you want to create.
-What artifact does it produce?
-What PM activity does it support?"
+• Problem-first: “What PM problem does this skill solve?
+Who runs into this problem, and what do they currently produce (or fail to produce)?”

 Both entry points produce the same downstream flow.
 If the user provides one form, do not ask for the other - extract what you need and proceed.